 We agreed that our room for the winter trip has to have a kitchenette, washing machine and dryer.
 After skiing we always have a lot of laundries to do!

 Although all seven days of our stay the weather was freezing, we did skiing every day at the Canmore Nordic Center.
 In addition to the stunning scenery around, we were surprised in a good way by the service in the park.
 From five to nine in the evening, you can ski absolutely free on lighted cross-country ski trails.
 We have never seen the service like that anywhere else.

 Speaking about attractions in Canmore Nordic Center, we can name a couple of them.
 You can visit the Museum of 1988 Olympic Games in the visitor center.
 Also, you can spot some deer fearlessly walking around in the parking lot.

 Tip for skiers

 Drop by the ski shop at Canmore Nordic Center where also ski rental is located.
-This is where the professionals work!
+This is where the experts work!
 They will answer all your “ski” questions!

 In all honesty, we have controversial emotions about the Canmore Nordic Center.
 On the one hand, we were excited to ski on the trails, where the Olympic battles took place 30 years ago.
 On the other hand, you look around and it feels like the infrastructure has remained at the same 1988 level.